openedx/docs.openedx.org/source/community/release_notes/olive.rst

 JWT access tokens expire in 1 hour
 ==================================

 The default expiration for JWT access tokens was changed from ten hours to one hour.
-This default setting can be overriden now, by setting :code:`JWT_ACCESS_TOKEN_EXPIRE_SECONDS`.
+This default setting can be overridden now, by setting :code:`JWT_ACCESS_TOKEN_EXPIRE_SECONDS`.

 Learner Experiences
 *******************